skx/cpmulator/README.md

 </details>

+There are currently a pair of CCP implementations included within the emulator, and they can be selected via the `-ccp` command-line flag:

+* "ccp"
+  * This is the default, but you can choose it explicitly via `cpmulator -ccp=ccp ..`.
+  * The original/default one, from Digital Research
+* "ccpz"
+  * Launch this via `cpmulate -ccp=ccpz ..`
+  * An enhanced one with extra built-in commands.
+  * Notably "GET 0100 FOO.COM" will load a binary into RAM, at address 0x100.
+Then "JMP 0100" will launch it.
+  * The prompt changes to show user-number, for example if you run "USER 3".
+  * If a command isn't found in the current drive A: will be searched instead, which is handy.

 You can also launch a binary directly by specifying it's path upon the command-line, followed by any optional arguments that the binary accepts or requires: